 Does your company have ultra-low CPC’s or maybe recently smashed a conversion record but didn’t see any benefit to your bottom line?
-All too often we hear from frustrated marketing managers that despite exceptional Google Ads metrics, they’re not seeing any positive impact to business growth and profit.
+All too often we hear from frustrated marketing managers that despite exceptional Google Ads metrics, they’re not seeing any positive impact to business growth and Google ads profit.

 Optimizing for vanity PPC metrics that provide little tangible benefit to the company can be sending the wrong signals.
-Strong click and conversion metrics are great to see — but even with a target ROAS strategy, your paid ad campaigns might be headed down a profitless rabbit hole.
+Strong click through rates and conversion metrics are great to see — but even with a target ROAS strategy, your paid ad campaigns might be headed down a profitless rabbit hole.
 Here’s how to maximize Google Ads.

 The number one goal of your Google Ads campaigns should always be to drive business growth, not impressions, clicks or even conversions.